microsoft/powerbi-modeling-mcp/README.md

 You should follow Microsoft security guidance for MCP servers, including enabling Entra ID authentication, secure token management, and network isolation.
 Refer to [Microsoft Security Documentation](https://learn.microsoft.com/en-us/azure/api-management/secure-mcp-servers) for details.

+## Permissions and Risk

+MCP clients can invoke operations based on the user’s Fabric RBAC permissions.
+Autonomous or misconfigured clients may perform destructive actions.
+You should review and apply least-privilege RBAC roles and implement safeguards before deployment.
+Certain safeguards, such as flags to prevent destructive operations, are not standardized in the MCP specification and may not be supported by all clients.

 ## Data Collection

 The software may collect information about you and your use of the software and send it to Microsoft.
 Microsoft may use this information to provide services and improve our products and services.
 You may turn off the telemetry as described in the repository.
 There are also some features in the software that may enable you and Microsoft to collect data from users of your applications.
 If you use these features, you must comply with applicable law, including providing appropriate notices to users of your applications together with a copy of Microsoft's [privacy statement](https://www.microsoft.com/privacy/privacystatement).
 You can learn more about data collection and use in the help documentation and our privacy statement.
 Your use of the software operates as your consent to these practices.